 Refraction of light

 When light is passed through the glass, it is often bent four times.
 With each bend the image becomes distorted, and the colour and position are no longer true.
 The thicker the piece of glass, the more apparent the problem.
 Acrylic on the other hand bends light just once or twice, allowing for a more accurate image.
 This makes acrylic ideal for uses such as doors and windows in the garage.

 Acrylic is generally unaffected by most household detergents and is virtually maintenance-free.

 Specially designed tinted acrylic can save on costs associated with heating and cooling.
-Acrylic can also be used to capture the energy and is an ideal energy-saving material.
+Acrylic can also be used to capture energy and is an ideal energy-saving material.

 Acrylic can be used in many different ways around the home, with its main uses being:

 The strength of acrylic makes it a perfect choice for garage doors.
-Despite its glasslike qualities, acrylic garage doors offer impact resistance 250 times stronger than its fragile counterparts.
+Despite their glasslike qualities, acrylic garage doors offer impact resistance 250 times stronger than their fragile counterparts.
 Both UV stable and weather resistant, acrylic is also a superior noise barrier.

 Acrylic sheeting is often used on pergola roofs to provide affordable protection from the elements.
 Though acrylic sheeting won’t be a source of shade, it can reduce harmful UV rays and block out rain, hail, and other falling materials, while still allowing in the light.

 Modern architects are loving the introduction of underwater windows and recognising how effective they can be when incorporated as a design feature.
 Acrylic windows can be used to filter light into the room, give a swimming pool an individual touch of style, or give a skylight a submerged effect.

 For an oversized aquarium – think an aquatic feature wall – acrylic is the perfect material.
-Not only does acrylic provide the strength and flexibility required, it offers perfect transparency for a clear image of the fish inside.
+Not only does acrylic provide the strength and flexibility required, but it also offers perfect transparency for a clear image of the fish inside.

 Acrylic lends a modern approach to a staircase and offers safety without obstructing the view.
 An acrylic railing can keep the open feel of a stairwell, perfect for open plan living.